Positive reinforcement leads to a lifetime of great habits.

 5. Discuss healthy food choices.

 Look in the book and talk about what the kids are eating.
 For example Doreen eats dark chocolate.
 Then she brushes her teeth.
 Although it would be best to eat something like that for dessert at a meal, in real life it does not always happen like that!
 So if you do eat a snack just brush after.
-Of course there are always exceptions at a birthday party etc. If you are away,you can swish some water and swallow and then brush when you get home.
-The idea is to form the habit of brushing,cleaning your teeth after eating whenever possible.
+If you are away,you can swish some water and swallow and then brush when you get home.
+The idea is to form the habit cleaning your teeth by swishing water or actually brushing after eating, whenever possible.

 Eat, then brush,eat,brush,eat brush